 During hectic days at the office, other priorities – exercise, hobbies, sleep, family – can often take a backseat.
 This is especially true for working mothers, who face the never-ending challenge of working while managing the responsibilities of motherhood.
 With more women as the sole or primary “breadwinner” for families than ever before, balancing the act can be a daunting challenge.

-We sat down with four working mothers across the organization to talk them about their careers, how they balance all their responsibilities, and how Citizens has supported them over the years.
+We sat down with three working mothers across the organization to talk them about their careers, how they balance all their responsibilities, and how Citizens has supported them over the years.
 Here’s what they said.